gaehlerm/SoftwareEngineering/README.md

 teardown_class called once for the class
 ```

 It is showing that the teardown functions are called even if the test fails, while a normal function like this `print(" after")` statement is not executed.

 ### Helper functions

 A test is also a programming object.
-Accordingly, it has to follow the basic rules, for example the SRP.
-Though you don't have to follow the SRP as strictly as in normal code.
+Accordingly, it has to follow the basic rules, for example, the SRP.
+Though you don't have to follow the SRP as strictly as in regular code.
 As written above, in tests DAMP is more important than DRY.

-Each test has exactly one purpose.
+Each test serves a singular purpose.
 It tests exactly one function or method.
-Testing many functions inside a single test is bad practice.
-Write helper functions for the setup of a test and then writing an additional test cases will be simple.
-You may even use a little bit of copy paste code in tests if it makes the code more readable!
+Testing multiple functions within a single test is considered bad practice.
+Write helper functions to set up a test, making it easier to add more test cases.
+You may even use a little bit of copy-paste code in tests if it makes the code more readable!
 Having many smaller tests forces you to structure them better and improves the overall overview.

-Let's make an example how helper functions can make a test case easier to read.
+Let's provide an example of how helper functions can make a test case easier to read.

 ```py
 def test_car_accelerates_if_gas_pedal_is_pushed():